Access-Control-Allow-Headers response header is used in response to a preflight request which includes the

 First, the request.
 The preflight request is an

-OPTIONS request which includes some combination of the three preflight request headers:
+OPTIONS request that includes some combination of the three preflight request headers:

-OPTIONS /resource/foo Access-Control-Request-Method: DELETE Access-Control-Request-Headers: origin, x-requested-with Origin: https://foo.bar.org
+OPTIONS /resource/foo Access-Control-Request-Method: GET Access-Control-Request-Headers: Content-Type, x-requested-with Origin: https://foo.bar.org

 If the requested method isn't supported, the server will respond with an error.